Monday, Tuesday: 9am – 9pm

 It also offers a wide variety of programs for children, teens and adults year-round.
 Some of these programs, such as the Friends of the Library’s Annual Pumpkin Day, have become venerated community traditions, to which parents who attended when they were children now bring their own offspring.

-The library’s friends group, whose current president is Kathy Naber, is still active, raising most of its funds for library improvements from the three book sales it holds annually.
+The library’s friends group is still active, raising most of its funds for library improvements from the three book sales it holds annually.

 Building and maintenance issues are overseen by the Grand Blanc District Library Commission, the five members of which receive their appointments from both the City and Township of Grand Blanc.
 Bob Foote has served as the chairperson since 2011.